reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 When you disable ASLR temporary, it will be enabled again after reboot.

 ##### Solution 1
-The command disables randomization temporarily on Ubuntu.
+The command disables randomization temporarily in Ubuntu.

     echo 0 > /proc/sys/kernel/randomize_va_space